zwartemees/MDP/README.md

 ````
 -----
 ## acknowledgements
-thanks to mongoose for the webserver,  Iosevka for the font and catppuccin for the colorscheme
+Thanks to mongoose for the webserver,  Iosevka for the font and catppuccin for the colorscheme.